mpaglia0/Iudas/README.md

 [**Tipue Search**](https://github.com/pelican-plugins/tipue-search) is a no more active project so it has been replaced by [**Lunr.js**](https://github.com/olivernn/lunr.js).

+:warning: don't be tricked by the fact the Pelican plugin is still called Tipue Search.
+The Pelican plugin simply produces an index (json) file that can work also for Lunr.js so you can go ahead and still use Tipue Search Pelican plugin!

 ![Screenshot](screenshots/search.jpg)

 ### Static Comments Plus